tama14142356/gym-sumo/README.md

 you can get infomation about the way to install SUMO by accessing the following URL:
 [Installing/Linux Build](https://sumo.dlr.de/docs/Installing/Linux_Build.html)

-Or you can build sumo by following:
+Or you can build and install sumo by following:
-1. Install all of the required tools and libraries:
+1. Install all of the required tools and libraries: run the following command

     ```
     $ sudo apt-get install cmake python g++ libxerces-c-dev libfox-1.6-dev libgdal-dev libproj-dev libgl2ps-dev swig
     ```

 1. Get the source code:
+   run the following command

     ```
     $ git clone --recursive https://github.com/eclipse/sumo
     $ export SUMO_HOME="$PWD/sumo"
     ```

-1. Build the SUMO binaries
+1. Build the SUMO binaries:
+   run the following command

     ```
     $ mkdir sumo/build/cmake-build && cd sumo/build/ cmake-build
     $ cmake ../..
     $ make -j$(nproc)
+    ```

+1. set the path for sumo:
+   append following contents to the end of the file named by ~/.bashrc or ~/.bash_profile

+    ```sh
+    export SUMO_HOME="/home/tomoya/sumo_pj/sumo"
+    export PATH="$SUMO_HOME/bin:$PATH"
+    export PYTHONPATH="$SUMO_HOME/tools:$PYTHONPATH"
     ```

 other OS: